islaytitans/alien/docs/src/GM/cotg2.md

   - However innoculations causes PCs to become [infected](#infected)
 - If they go to the MedLab Dr Flynn will want to go to retrieve one of the "artifacts"

-### Hunter And Prey (Act I, II & III)

-- An adult Neomorph hibernating on the Cronus is awakened by the PCs arrival and starts stalking them
-- This can occurr at any time

 ### T-Minus 20 Minutes - DONE

 - Montero's Mother will come through the PCs comms in a crackle